-- the documentation or computer records, in the case of digital systems, are working effectively. - 8.11 CCTV Operators should ensure that they carry out their duties in accordance with this Code of Practice, the CCTV Procedure Manual and all the Council's good practice procedures as well as the Council's health and safety policy requirements. - 8.12 CCTV operators should work under the direction of the owner, manager or supervisor and in accordance with this Code of Practice and procedural policies. - 8.13 CCTV Operators should be proficient in the control of cameras and operation of all equipment forming part of the CCTV scheme.
+- 8.11 CCTV Operators should ensure that they carry out their duties in accordance with this Code of Practice, the CCTV Procedure Manual and all the Council's good practice procedures as well as the Council's health and safety policy requirements. - 8.12 CCTV operators should work under the direction of the owner, manager or supervisor and in accordance with this Code of Practice and procedural policies. - 8.13 CCTV Operators should be proficient in the control of cameras and operation of all equipment forming part of the CCTV scheme.
 They should acquire a good knowledge of the area covered by the camera and ensure that information recorded or obtained by the CCTV scheme is accurate, adequate and relevant and does not exceed that which is necessary to fulfil its objectives. - 8.14 Operators will be regularly vetted for handling personal data and images.